-Melissa's particular innovation is her application of empathetic-outreach℠ approaches to art, photography and music in therapeutic, educational, and professional settings, "placing her at the forefront of innovative and inclusive arts pedagogy".
-She has the unique ability to inspire a confidence in each individual’s creativity, at the same time as helping each individual to use their creativity to help their wider community.
+Her marriage of humanities, activism and arts disciplines places her at the forefront of innovative and inclusive arts pedagogy.
+A photographer, storyteller, artist and singer herself, she has the unique ability to inspire a confidence in each individual’s creativity, at the same time as helping each individual to use their creativity to help their wider community.

 The intent of her work is to: